vault27/Foundation/crypto.md

 ## Hash functions

 =fingerprints=message digests=digests

 A hash function is an algorithm that converts input of arbitrary length into fixed-size out- put.
 This is a very good way to compare two large files.
 The strength of a hash function doesn’t equal the hash length.

 Cryptographic hash functions have to have the following properties:

-- Preimage resistance - Given a hash, it’s computationally unfeasible to find or construct a message that pro- duces it
+- Preimage resistance - Given a hash, it’s computationally unfeasible to find or construct a message that produces it
-- Second preimage resistance - Given a message and its hash, it’s computationally unfeasible to find a different mes- sage with the same hash
+- Second preimage resistance - Given a message and its hash, it’s computationally unfeasible to find a different message with the same hash
 - Collision resistance - It’s computationally unfeasible to find two messages that have the same hash

 ## Symmetric Encryption